nzmikejp/11ty-website-starter-template/README.md

 # 11ty Netlify Jumpstart

-> Created by Stephanie Eckles ([@5t3ph](https://twitter.com/5t3ph))

-Visit [11ty-netlify-jumpstart.netlify.app](https://11ty-netlify-jumpstart.netlify.app/) for all the feature details - or go ahead and [generate a new repo from the template](https://github.com/5t3ph/11ty-netlify-jumpstart/generate) to view the information locally.
+Visit [11ty-netlify-jumpstart.netlify.app](https://11ty-netlify-jumpstart.netlify.app/) for all the feature details - or go ahead and [generate a new repo from the template]

 ## Quick Start